Robust Upper Bounds for Adversarial Training: Introduction

 Robustness of neural networks for classification problems has received increasing attention in the past few years, since it was exposed that these models could be easily fooled by introducing some small perturbation in the input data.
 These perturbed inputs, which are commonly referred to as \textit{adversarial examples}, are visually indistinguishable from the natural input, and neural networks simply trained to maximize accuracy often assign them to an incorrect class~\citep{szegedy2013intriguing}.
 This problem becomes particularly relevant when considering applications related to self-driving cars or medicine, in which adversarial examples represent an important security threat~\citep{kurakin2016adversarial}.

 The Machine Learning community has recently developed multiple heuristics to make neural networks robust.
-The most popular ones are perhaps those based on adversarial training, a method first proposed by \cite{goodfellow2015explaining} and which consists in training the neural network using adversarial inputs instead of the standard data.
-The defense by \cite{madry2019deep}, which finds the adversarial examples with bounded norm using iterative projected gradient descent (PGD) with random starting points, has proved to be one of the most effective methods \citep{ tjeng2019evaluating}.
+The most popular ones are perhaps those based on training with adversarial examples, a method first proposed by \cite{goodfellow2015explaining} and which consists in training the neural network using adversarial inputs instead of or in addition to the standard data.
+The defense by \cite{madry2019deep}, which finds the adversarial examples with bounded norm using iterative projected gradient descent (PGD) with random starting points, has proved to be one of the most effective methods \citep{ tjeng2019evaluating}, although it comes with a high computational cost.
+Another more efficient defense was proposed by \cite{wong2020fast}, which uses instead fast gradient sign methods (FGSM) to find the attacks.
 Other heuristic defenses rely on preprocessing or projecting the input space \citep{lamb, kabilan, samangouei}, on randomizing the neurons \citep{prakash, xie2017mitigating} or on adding a regularization term to the objective function \citep{ross2017improving, DBLP:journals/corr/HeinA17, yan2018deep}.
 There is a plethora of heuristics for adversarial robustness by now.
 Yet, these defenses are only effective to adversarial attacks of small magnitude and are vulnerable to attacks of larger magnitude or to new attacks~\citep{athalye2018obfuscated}.